supercat1337/rpc/README.md

     body: requestMessage.toFormData(), // The body of the request });

-  if (rpcResponse instanceof RPCErrorResponseMessage) { // Check if the response is an error
+  if (rpcResponse instanceof RPCErrorResponse) { // Check if the response is an error
     console.error(rpcResponse.error.message);
   } else {
     console.log(rpcResponse.result);